Debra Baptist-Estrada

-Debra Baptist-Estrada is the Director of the Immigration Department in Belize.
-In 2016 she received the International Women of Courage Award.
-In 2019 she became the Director of the Immigration Department.
+Debra Baptist-Estrada (born December 30, 1970), is the Director of the Immigration Department in Belize since 2019.
+In 2016, she received the International Women of Courage Award.

 Work

-Estrada has an associate degree and she became Port Commander of Philip S. W. Goldson International Airport which is international airport for Belize City.
-She started work in the airport's immigration department in the mid 1990s.
-In 2015 she discovered a smuggling organization that was of interest to US authorities as they were smuggling drugs and people to the United States and Europe.
-She then worked on security at the Belize's northern border.
-Estrada was an immigration officer at the Santa Elena Border in Corozal.
-She continued to refuse bribes and enforce the immigration laws.
-She has "consistently refused bribes and other incentives to look the other way."
+Baptist-Estrada holds an associate degree and became Port Commander of Philip S. W. Goldson International Airport, Belize City's international airport.
+She started working in the airport's immigration department in the mid-1990s.
+In 2015, she uncovered a drug and human smuggling ring operating to the United States and Europe.
+She later served as an immigration officer at the Santa Elena Border in Corozal, along Belize's northern border.
+She reportedly continuously refused bribes and enforced the immigration laws.

-In 2016 she was invited to Washington, where she received the International Women of Courage Award from the US Secretary of State John Kerry.
-The award has been given since 2007 and it recognises women leaders.
-The award is presented every year on 8 March (International Women's Day).
-After receiving the award, the 14 awardees gave talks and then met again on 1 April.
+In 2016, she was invited to Washington DC, where she received the International Women of Courage Award from the US Secretary of State John Kerry.
+Presented annually on 8 March (International Women's Day) since 2007, the award recognises prominent women leaders.

-In 2019 she was approved by the Cabinet in Belize as the new Director of the Immigration Department.
-The appointment was made despite there being better academically qualified candidates.
-It was noted that some of her colleagues had in the past had US visas refused whereas Estrada was recognised by the United States Embassy for her integrity.
-She would move from the nationality section to take over from Diana Locke.
+In 2019, the Cabinet of Belize approved her appointment as the new Director of the Immigration Department.
+The decision was made despite other candidates holding higher academic qualifications.
+It was noted that while some of her colleagues had previously been denied US visas, Baptist-Estrada has been recognised by the United States Embassy for her integrity.
+She transitioned from the nationality section to succeed Diana Locke.

-The following year immigration became a major issue when in March Belizeans returned to their country due to the COVID-19 pandemic.
-Baptist-Estrada assured all of those abroad that they would be welcome to return, but their health would be checked and they would be asked to self-isolate.
+The following year, immigration became a central focus when Belizeans began returning home in March due to the COVID-19 pandemic.
+Baptist-Estrada assured citizens abroad that they were welcome to return, subject to health screening and mandatory self-isolate.